AnshKumar10/Focus-Flow/README.md

 ## 🧠 What was the hardest part to build?
 How did you approach it?

-The hardest part was getting the **timer and task tracking to work well together**.
-I had to make sure the app knew whether it was a work or break session, which task was active, and what to do when the timer hit zero.
+The hardest part was getting the **timer and task management to work together smoothly**.
+I had to make sure the timer switched correctly between work and break sessions, and also kept track of which task was active and how many Pomodoro sessions it had completed.

-To handle this, I:
+There were a few tricky situations, like:
+- How to pick the next task automatically?
+- Making sure the timer doesn’t start when there are no tasks or all tasks are done.

+### How I solved it:
-- Used one `useEffect` to manage the countdown timer
+- Used `useEffect` with a `setInterval` to handle the countdown logic.
+- On timer end, it switches between work and break sessions.
-- Created a clear `toggleTimer` function to pause and start the timer
+- Created a function to update task progress and mark it as completed.
-- Used another `useEffect` to react when time ran out and switch sessions

-Breaking the logic into small pieces helped avoid bugs and made the code easier to understand.
+- If the current task is completed, it automatically picks the next incomplete task.
+- Added checks to prevent starting the timer when no tasks are available.
+- Implemented a basic focus tracker that reduces score on pause events.

+By breaking down the logic step-by-step and testing edge cases, I kept everything in sync and avoided bugs.

 ---